Cross Deep House: History

 It was bought by George Jones, solicitor, in 1745 and sold to slave trader, Robert Cramond, in 1752.
 The following year it was inherited by Eleanor Land and James Newton, and acquired by Isaac Fernandez Nunez in 1756.
 William Cole, on a visit to Walpole, noted:

 From the garden you discover the elegant Chinese Temple, being the last building on the bank of the Thames, and close to my Lord Radnor’s house or garden wall – though the house belonging to it is on the other side of the road, and is the last house on that side next to Strawberry Hill, and is an handsome new square building – I say, from this garden of Mr Walpole you discover the Chinese summer house in which, about last August, Mr Isaac Fernandez Nunez, a Jew, shot himself through the head, on the loss of the Hermione, a rich French ship which he had insured, and by that means ruined his fortune and family.
 His house and furniture were sold by auction while I was at Strawberry Hill, and I was at the sale for a few minutes.

-The Chinese Temple Cole refers to may have been a larger garden structure that existed at the time, rather than the gothic summerhouse that remains a feature within Radnor Gardens to this day.
+The Chinese Temple Cole refers to may have been a larger garden structure that existed at the time, rather than the Gothic Revival summerhouse that remains a feature within Radnor Gardens to this day.
 Although Cole refers to the lost ship as being French, it was the Spanish frigate Hermione captured in the action of 31 May 1762.